IBM/aspera-cli/docs/README.erb.md

 {"password_enabled":false}
 ```

-By default access level is set to `edit`.
+By default, access level is set to `edit`.
 Change the default access level by providing the parameter: `access_levels` in payload.
 `access_levels` can be: